Understanding the fixed fees on your Georgia natural gas bill helps you budget better and manage your home’s energy efficiency.

 No, you cannot opt out of this charge if you want to maintain an active natural gas connection.
 As long as your home has a meter hooked up to the local grid, the fee is mandatory to cover the costs of pipeline maintenance and emergency readiness.

-No, switching your natural gas marketer will not lower your AGL base charge.
+No, changing your natural gas marketer will not lower your AGL base charge.
 Every marketer in the Georgia deregulated natural gas market is required to pass this exact, state-approved utility fee directly to you without markups.

 Why is my gas bill so high in the summer?